 If this is the first time you have let your property, then it is important that you ensure that the property is neat and tidy.
 You want your home to feel homely and welcoming but for it to be enough of a blank canvass that the prospective tenants could see themselves living there.

-If your property is currently tenanted it is important to make sure that you have a strong relationship with the tenants either through yourself or the agents.
+If your property is currently tenanted it’s important to ensure that you have a strong relationship with the tenants either directly or through the agent.
 The better the relationship, the more flexible the tenants are likely to be regarding viewings.
 Remember that you are legally obliged to give tenants 24 hours’ notice of a viewing.

 Negotiating on rent with a tenant, like any negotiation, can be difficult.
 It is important to remember that there is no magic formula for what your property will rent for, the market will dictate what tenants are prepared to pay.
-If you do receive an offer below asking price it is important to consider all aspects of the offer not just the level of rent.
-How long are they prepared to take the property for?
-Have they passed referencing?
-Have they been in a stable career consistently?
-Do they have pets?
+If you do receive an offer below asking price it is important to consider all aspects of the offer, not just the level of rent, such as whether they have a stable income.